 An arbitrary set of application schema tables and columns in a database

-It is important to remember that, as mentioned in "Overview of Character Set Migration Considerations", there are certain data issues that cannot be discovered automatically.
+As mentioned in "Overview of Character Set Migration Considerations", certain data issues cannot be discovered automatically.
 For example, the DMU does not analyze character data in binary data types.
 Also, some single-byte character sets define almost all byte values as valid codes.
 For example, the only byte value that is not a valid CL8MSWIN1251 character code is 0x98.
-Therefore, the test conversion during a scan might not show invalid binary representation problems, if the incorrectly stored data happens not to contain any of the undefined byte values.
+Therefore, if the incorrectly stored data happens not to contain any of the undefined byte values, then the test conversion during a scan might not show invalid binary representation problems.
 Even if the database scan reports no issues, collect and analyze information about use of the database by applications and try to identify these types of hidden problems before attempting the database conversion.
 Creating a test copy of the database, migrating it to Unicode, and thoroughly testing it with your applications is also a way to discover many problems.

 Immediate changes to metadata are defined in the Modify Column and Modify Attribute dialog boxes.
 Scheduled changes are defined in the Schedule Column Modification and Schedule Attribute Modification dialog boxes.
 All these dialog boxes can be invoked from the context menu of a column or attribute in the Cleansing Editor.
 Immediate editing changes of user data are performed directly in the Cleansing Editor.